AM2R-Modding-Group/AM2R-Modding-Wiki/content/publishing mod/glenn/_index.md

 that *only* if you created your mod via a YYC build with GameMaker Studio 1.4, you are *unable* to use it.
 In the case you have done that, see instructions further down on what you can do.

+Also, Glenn only was made for mods of 1.5.5 / Game Maker 1.4.1763.
+Future versions may not work.

 The project's Readme should sufficiently explain its usage, but here's a quick rundown nonetheless.

 1. Make sure that you don't have any functionality that's OS specific!
 This includes using `\` instead of `/`,